-Here’s 10 things you might not have know about LEDs:
+Here’s 10 things you might not have know about LED light bulbs:

-4.LEDs work great for illuminating light sensitive pieces of art work or food items because they produce no UV radiation and very little heat.
-The effects of prolonged exposure to LEDs bulbs will not damage or affect items in the same way that prolonged exposure to heat emitting light sources such as halogen bulbs would.
+- LED light bulbs work great for illuminating light sensitive pieces of art work or food items because they produce no UV radiation and very little heat.
+The effects of prolonged exposure to LED light bulbs bulbs will not damage or affect items in the same way that prolonged exposure to heat emitting light sources such as halogen bulbs would.

-8.LEDs have been combined with paper to make paper LEDs.
+- LED light bulbs have been combined with paper to make paper LED light bulbs.

-So now that you know a little bit more about LEDs, why not stun friends and family with your new found LED knowledge!
+So now that you know a little bit more about LED light bulbs, why not stun friends and family with your new found LED knowledge!